 Years of medical training has trained us to put ourselves last.
 The patient always comes first, then paperwork, other life responsibilities, then us.
 In residency, there wasn’t time for us to eat, use the restroom, or sleep.
 For some reason, that paradigm is still stuck in our minds as ‘normal’ life.

 However, you are no longer in residency.
 Your life is yours again.
 Take care of yourself.
+Make the time for self care.
 Remember, you are more than just your career.
 Not only are you a wife, friend, sister, daughter, you are a person.
 You are a multifaceted and complex woman.
 Don’t forget yourself.

 4. You feel guilty for things that you know you shouldn’t